Vincibean/Vincibean.github.io/posts/2024-09-23-Coreboot-on-Lenovo.markdown

 *A Rasperry Pi instead has the recommended 3.3V and hence it can be used instead of the CH341a.*

+*Even with all these precautions, there is always a chance that this will brick your laptop.
+Do this at your own risk.*

 # Introduction

 The [Lenovo ThinkPad t440p](https://support.lenovo.com/nz/en/solutions/pd100280-detailed-specifications-thinkpad-t440p) is a great laptop